MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-networks.md

 # Manage Starknet networks

-You can manage network interactions in your Starknet dapp.
+You can detect a user's Starknet network and prompt them to switch Starknet networks in MetaMask.
+The following examples use the [`get-starknet`](https://github.com/starknet-io/get-starknet) library.

-## Detect the user's network
+## Detect a user's network

-You can detect the network a user is currently connected to using the following:
+Detect the Starknet network a user is currently connected to using the following:

 ```javascript
 const checkCurrentNetwork = () => {